| | |

 thousand six hundred and fifty-six years, or about one hundred and fifty years to each

+generation.
 Now let us see: six thousand

 years are sixty centuries; three generations to each century would give us one hundred and